 L0= logI0I0' +k

-This value is fixed during calibration for each instrument – but it will drift with time.
+The value of L0 is fixed during calibration for each instrument – but it will drift with time.
 This could be due to the slow and subtle changes in the instrument or even through changes in the solar cycle affecting the ratio of the wavelengths slightly.
-Either way, our value of L0 will become inaccurate with time, and the original value used will have some error in it.
+Either way, our value of L0 from the calibration will become inaccurate with time and have an error associated with it.
 We must then redefine N slightly:

 N=(L0*+S)-L [1]